 Similar to classes, enum allow declaration of methods.
 Enum methods do not

 support any qualifiers.
-All enum methods act as they are public
+All enum methods act as they are public, and receive

 they cannot inherit or be inherited from.